shraddhavp/GSOD-2021-Wechaty/GSOD_Final_Report.md

 ## Milestones Achieved✨

 * Created a new ,brief and a clean documentation structure for References section.
-* Created a user friendly  documentation with new information ,code snippets,images for end-users to understand the Wechaty RPA bot better.
+* Created a user friendly  documentation with new information ,code snippets,images for  the end-users to understand the Wechaty RPA BOT better.

 ## Pull Requests/Commits📔